 1. Start With Your Content

 SEO (being found by the people who use search engines) starts at the content planning stage.
-If you recall, back at the start of the 30-Day Blogging Challenge I invited you to brainstorm the next 30 days worth of content.
-This was the start of your SEO activity.

 Choose your keyphrases wisely, and remember, human beings read your content so saying something like: